 Every year, more than 100 cadets pursue an international learning experience.
 By combining intellectual quest with firsthand exposure to different cultural traditions, cadets gain a global perspective and acquire important life skills—critical thinking, independence, flexibility, resilience, and the ability to interact and communicate across differences.
 Cadets often describe their education abroad experiences as extremely rewarding and life-changing.
 We invite you to take advantage of the education abroad opportunities and add an international dimension to your VMI education!

 This website offers guidance and resources to help make your education abroad experience a success.
-Follow these simple steps to identify your interests and needs, take into account policies and procedures, explore program options, and find the right match!
+Follow these steps to identify your interests and needs, take into account policies and procedures, and explore program options.

 The first step in preparing to study abroad is to watch the Education Abroad Workshop.
 The Workshop is a 15-minute, moderated presentation (please turn on the sound on your computer!).
 It outlines:

 - Education Abroad eligibility criteria and other policies

 - Education Abroad advising process